Custom metrics

 • Python package 0.3.0

-How tags can be used in AppSignal graphs:
+How you can use tags in AppSignal graphs:

 Ruby